spookylukey/django-anonymizer/docs/overview.rst

   * Choose an appropriate 'replacer' from the :mod:`anonymizer.replacers` module.

-  * For some fields, you will want to remove them from the list of attributes, so that the values will be unchanged - especially things like denormalised fields.
+  * For some fields, you will want to specify "SKIP" so that the values will be unchanged - especially things like denormalised fields.

+    Note that you can't just remove from the list.
+This is to cope with the problem of new fields being added to the model, but the developer forgetting to add the field to the anonymizer.
+To prevent that situation, every field must listed in the 'attributes' list.

   * Some models may not need any anonymization, and the corresponding anonymizer can be deleted.